sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 	Your registry name can be found on the "Resource Groups" page.

-4. Create a Kubernetes cluster
+4. Create a Kubernetes cluster:

 	A cluster requires a minimum of approximately 32 vCPUS and 128GB RAM total for a full VA deployment.
 	The requirement may be higher depending on your software order.